 The DMM Program is delivered in 2 ways:

-Students enrolled in the on-campus method are also required to participate one time in the 6.5 day on-campus conference week during the summer session they are enrolled in both Psychological Aspects of Disasters and Principles of Disaster Exercises & Drills, as part of the required work for these two courses.
+Students enrolled in the on-campus method are also required to participate one time in the 6.5 day on-campus conference and exercises week during the summer session when they are enrolled in both Psychological Aspects of Disasters and Principles of Disaster Exercises & Drills, as part of the required work for these two courses.
 As noted above, the on campus week will include live lectures, hand-on skills labs, role-playing seminars, disaster drills and a table top exercise.
 The design of the hybrid on-campus model fulfills the U.S. Federal Government fulltime status requirements for F1 student visas.

 Both options include a variety of teaching modalities such as on-line PowerPoint© lectures with audio, asynchronous discussion boards, synchronous chat rooms, reading assignments, research papers, journaling and creative assessments to engage you in a total learning experience.

 The program can arrange for students to participate in an internship at a site that provides emergency and disaster planning and preparedness in the United States and internationally.